Skip to main content

 How the Government Takes Property

-Also known as "taking," an example of government taking could include the expansion of a roadway or a new light rail station.
-The government can take private land for public use, which could include a shopping center or a park.
+When a government agency wants to take private property for a public purpose, it must initiate a condemnation action.
+An example of government taking could include the expansion of a roadway or a new light rail station.
+The government can take private land for public use, including a shopping center or a park.

 How the Government Takes Private Property

-When the government makes plans for the expansion and improvement of publicly maintained roads and utilities, it determines which private parcels could be affected.
-The government will then work with its own appraisers to determine the appropriate price for the necessary property interests.
+The government makes plans for the expansion and improvement of publicly maintained roads and utilities.
+In doing so, it determines which private parcels could be affected.
+The government will then work with its appraisers to determine the appropriate price for the necessary property interests.

-When the government has established its estimation of the property value, it may offer the landowner a particular price for the property.
+When the government has established its property value estimation, it offers the landowner compensation for the property.
 If the property owner agrees, the government buys the land.
 If the property owner disputes the government's valuation and they cannot agree on a price, the matter may go to condemnation proceedings.

 As an alternative, the landowner may also claim that the extent of the property the government is attempting to condemn is too great and that its purposes can be fulfilled with less intrusion.
-Generally speaking, the government is only allowed to invade the property rights of individuals to the extent necessary to accomplish the intended public purpose.
+The government is only allowed to invade the property rights of individuals to the extent necessary to accomplish the intended public purpose.

 Value of the Property

-Most condemnation proceedings turn on the value of the property at issue.
-How much a piece of property (or an interest in property) is worth depends on many factors.
+Condemnation proceedings often focus on the value of private property being taken.
 For a piece of undeveloped land with a single owner and no exceptional or unusual features, establishing the property's value may be fairly straightforward.
-The zoning of the property and the value of surrounding tracts will provide useful guidance for the calculation.
-In urban settings, however, the property is likely to be developed.
+The location, zoning, and other material aspects of a property help determine its value.
+In urban settings, the property is likely to be developed.

 • Property size